 Place the sliced potato in room temperature water.
-Use two times the amount of water to the amount of potato.
+Use twice the amount of water to the amount of potato.

 Bring to a boil.

-Drain the water and add two times the amount of water to the amount of vegetable of fresh room temperature water.
+Drain the water and add twice the amount of fresh room temperature water to the amount of potato again.

 Boil again and cook until soft and tender.

 Phosphorus is another mineral that builds in your blood.
-This pulls calcium from your bones.
-Your bones can become weak.
+This pulls calcium from your bones, causing them to become weak.
 Calcium and phosphorus can settle in your soft tissues, your blood vessels and your heart, causing damage.

 Dairy products like milk, cheese, yogurt, custard, pudding, ice cream